+Did you know?
+One two-stroke gasoline powered leaf blower produces as much pollution as 34 automobiles.
 The blower is also very hazardous to the operator.
-It blows animal droppings, pollens, gasoline remnants and other toxic materials into the air.
-There are no restrictions on other gas or electric powered tools.
+It blows animal droppings, which carry the Hantavirus, pollens, and other toxic materials into the air.
+There are no restrictions on other gas or electric powered tools or leaf vacuums

 In October 2009, the Del Mar City Council voted to amend its Smoking and Tobacco Regulations (DMMC Chapter 11.08).
 The revised ordinance bans smoking in many public and private properties.
 The following is a brief overview of the City’s smoking and tobacco regulations and lists the locations where smoking is prohibited in Del Mar.

-Air quality issues are handled by San Diego County Air Pollution Control District.
+Air quality issues are handled through the San Diego County Air Pollution Control District.
 When an air quality problem is observed at a stationary source (business, government or military), please call (858) 586-2650 or use the San Diego County online complaint form.

 (*To get help to determine the approximate location of the public right-of-way [Public/Private edge], contact the Planning Department at (858) 755-9313.)

 If the trunk of the subject tree is: 1) within 12 feet from the exterior wall of a residence; 2) within 12 feet of another protected tree; 3) less than 20 inches in circumference when measured at 24 inches above the ground; or 4) an immediate threat to public health and safety, then it may be exempt from the permit requirement.
 If one of these four circumstances applies, then the property owner would complete a Notice of Intent form, attach a simple plot plan and indicate which exemption applies.
 The exemption would then be verified by Staff via a visit to the site and signed-off as exempt.